gizwits-docs/gizwits-docs/source/en-us/DeviceDev/MCUScheme.md

 ## 4. Product overview

-The Smart Light product has been successfully created on Gizwits IoT Cloud, which generated the Product Key and Product Secret for the product.
+The Water Purifier product has been successfully created on Gizwits IoT Cloud, which generated the Product Key and Product Secret for the product.
 The Product Key needs to be written by the developer to the device MCU (device main control board) , which will notify the Wi-Fi/GPRS module when logging into Gizwits IoT Cloud.
 Gizwits IoT Cloud will identify the product with the Product Key.
 The Product Secret is used when Apps connecting to Gizwits IoT Cloud.

 ![Gizwits Cloud access for standalone MCU scheme](/assets/en-us/DeviceDev/MCUScheme/15.png)